Carlos Noel: Congressman

 Noel was elected to the Argentine Chamber of Deputies in the 1936 legislative election, having run in Buenos Aires.
 He was elected as President of the Chamber in April 1936, shortly after taking office, and served in the position until 1938, and later from 1940 to 1941.
 As deputy, Noel formed part of the Commission on Foreign Affairs and lobbied for the establishment of the National Economic Council in 1938.
 He also pushed for the creation of the National Directorate of Urbanism and the sanctioning of the municipal urbanisation law.

 In addition to his preoccupation with urban development, Noel took part in debates on Argentina's foreign policy, especially with neighbouring South American nations.
 Inspired by the system employed by the French diplomatic service, Noel pushed for reforms to professionalise the Argentine diplomatic corps, and sought to position Argentina as a mediator in the Chaco War.

 He was re-elected in 1940, but died the following year on 3 January 1941, aged 54, in Poços de Caldas, Brazil.

+Personal life

+Noel's colonial-style residence in the Retiro neighbourhood of Buenos Aires, designed by his architect brother Martín S. Noel, later became one of the two buildings of the Museo de Arte Hispanoamericano Isaac Fernández Blanco (formerly Museo de Arte Colonial) and is nowadays known as "Palacio Noel".
+The museum hosts an extensive collection of Spanish and Latin American art (particularly of the Cuzco School) amassed by Isaac Fernández Blanco.

+He was married to Josefina Acosta Font.